mapbox/stickler/README.md

 Stickler lints and formats JavaScript, JSON, and Markdown.
 (In the future, it may do more.)

 Behind the curtain, Stickler uses independent packages that you have probably used before — ESLint and ESLint plugins, Prettier, remark and remark-lint plugins, Husky and lint-staged.
 But Stickler is a black box that contains that complexity, provides vetted defaults, and exposes simplified higher-level configuration.
-Stickler saves you from the chores of researching, installing, configurating, and periodically updating a boatload of dependencies in order to set up your workflow.
+Stickler saves you from the chores of researching, installing, configuring, and periodically updating a boatload of dependencies in order to set up your workflow.

 Stickler's options and defaults are selected to meet the needs of Mapbox repositories — especially frontend repositories, which often bobble various flavors of JS (React, ES2015, ES5, ES modules, Flow, etc.).